abramovic/logrus_influxdb/README.md

 #### With an existing InfluxDB Client

-If you wish to initialize a InfluxDB Hook with an already initialized InfluxDB client, you can use the `NewWithClientInfulxDBHook` constructor:
+If you wish to initialize a InfluxDB Hook with an already initialized InfluxDB client, you can use the `NewWithClientInfluxDBHook` constructor:

 ```go
 import (